 Ticks can carry and transmit several diseases that can cause serious illness or death.
-Today, our Asheville vets explain tick-borne diseases in dogs, symptoms, and your options for prevention and treatment.
+Today, learn about tick-borne diseases in dogs, symptoms, and your options for prevention and treatment.

 What are tick-borne diseases in dogs?